ORGANIC GROWTH

 MOSS

-Moss is likely the simplest type of growth to recognize.
-It can vary in size from small patches to large, fuzzy clumps.
-Although moss lacks true roots, it features tiny projections that resemble roots and will create its own substrate by accumulating dirt and debris from its environment.
-It's generally advisable to remove moss from rooftops as soon as possible, before it has the opportunity to build up this substrate.
+Moss is probably the easiest type of growth to identify.
+Its size can range from small patches to large, fuzzy clusters.
+While moss doesn’t have true roots, it possesses tiny structures that mimic roots and will develop its own substrate by gathering soil and debris from its surroundings.

 MOULD

-When mold is present on your roof, it often signals underlying issues that originated within the home.
-Mold is one of the most harmful types of fungi that can develop on your roof, posing significant health risks.
-This type of fungus typically appears slimy and can be black, brown, or dark green in color, often manifesting as streaks of black or greenish hues.
-On the surface, it can become extremely slippery, creating a hazardous walking environment.
+The presence of mould often indicates deeper problems that originate within the home.
+Mould stands out as one of the most dangerous fungi that can grow, presenting considerable health hazards.
+This type of fungus usually appears slimy and can be found in shades of black, brown, or dark green, frequently showing up as streaks of black or greenish tones.
+Its surface can become highly slippery, resulting in a perilous walking environment.

 ALGAE